paullizer/AzureOpenAI-with-APIM/README.md

 ### Get Public IP Address of my Azure Open AI service

-Ping or nslookup the fqdn of your Azure Open AI url
+When deploying to Azure Government with Private endpoints, the deployment process requires the public IP address of the Azure Open AI service.
+Use ping or nslookup with fqdn of your Azure Open AI url to determine it's public IP address.

 - example:
   - url is https://aoai.openai.azure.com
   - fqdn is aoai.openai.azure.com

-Then use nslookup in PowerShell along with the fqdn to find out the public IP address of your Azure Open AI service
+Then use nslookup in PowerShell terminal, or Linux console, along with the fqdn to find out the public IP address of your Azure Open AI service.

 ![Get Public IP Address of my Azure Open AI service](./images/get-public-address-of-aoai.png)